GJKrupa/GJKrupa.github.io/_posts/2017-12-28-first-post.md

 ---
 layout: post
 title: First Post
+subtitle: Not the second post
 ---

+## What this is
-# First Post
+First post

-## Not the second post
+## Why it's hete
-First post to verify that GitHub Pages is up-and-running.
+to verify that GitHub Pages is up-and-running.